Henderson Wrongful Death Lawyer

 Unlike other injury attorneys, David Boehrer’s career was focused because of his first case, which involved the wrongful death of a young girl in a collision with a fire truck that didn’t give fair warning of its approach.
 Because no one held the city responsible for her death, David was motivated to stand up for other victims of accidental death and put their families’ suffering under the law’s spotlight.
 Our personal injury lawyers still approach every case with this passion and work hard to ensure you receive a fair award from the responsible party.

 If negligence took the life of your loved one, time is of the essence.
-Get started with your wrongful death claim as soon as possible to avoid losing your right to recover compensation.
-Submit your information online or call 702-750-0750.
+Get started with your wrongful death claim as soon as possible with our Henderson wrongful death lawyers to avoid losing your right to recover compensation.
+Submit your information online or call (702) 750-0750.